TERMS AND CONDITIONS

 8. WARRANTIES AND LIABILITY

-8.1 The Seller warrants to the Buyer that the Goods will be: (a) new and of best quality and be fit for the purposes held out by the Seller or made known to the Seller in writing at the time the Order was placed; (b) free from defects in design, material and workmanship; (c) free from any export licence restrictions or regulations; (d) correspond with any relevant Specification or sample or the Special Terms; and (e) in compliance with all applicable statutory requirements and regulations relating to the sale of the Goods.
+8.1 The Seller warrants to the Buyer that the Goods will be: (a) new and of best quality and be fit for the purposes held out by the Seller or made known to the Seller in writing at the time the Order was placed; (b) free from defects in design, material and workmanship; (c) correspond with any relevant Specification or sample or the Special Terms; and (d) in compliance with all applicable statutory requirements and regulations relating to the sale of the Goods including but not limited to those in respect of export control laws and regulations.

 8.2 The Seller warrants to the Buyer that the Services will be performed by appropriately qualified and trained personnel, performed with due skill, care and diligence and to such a high standard of quality as it is reasonable for the Buyer to expect in all the circumstances in accordance with any Special Terms and in compliance with all applicable statutory requirements and regulations concerning the performance of the Services and with all applicable policies of the Buyer where Services are carried out at the Delivery Address.

-8.3 Without prejudice to any other remedy available to the Buyer, if the Goods or Services are not supplied or performed in accordance with this Contract, then the Buyer will be entitled: (a) to require the Seller, at the Seller’s expense to repair or supply replacement Goods or re-perform the Services as the case may be in accordance with this Contract within seven (7) Days of notification; or (b) at the Buyer’s sole option, and whether or not the Buyer has previously required the Seller to repair the Goods or to supply any replacement Goods or re-perform the Services, to treat this Contract as discharged by the Seller’s breach and require the repayment of the Price (or any part thereof) which has been paid by the Buyer in respect of such rejected Goods and Services.
+8.3 Without prejudice to any other remedy available to the Buyer, if the Goods or Services are not supplied or performed in accordance with this Contract, then the Buyer will be entitled: (a) to require the Seller, at the Seller’s expense to repair or supply replacement Goods or re-perform the Services as the case may be in accordance with this Contract within seven (7) Days of notification; or (b) in addition to (a), to recover any expedited shipping costs incurred by the Buyer to avoid or minimise any potential or actual late delivery, as well as any shipping costs incurred by the Buyer as a result of the Seller caused rework or repair; or (c) at the Buyer’s sole option, and whether or not the Buyer has previously required the Seller to repair the Goods or to supply any replacement Goods or re-perform the Services, to treat this Contract as discharged by the Seller’s breach and require the repayment of the Price (or any part thereof) which has been paid by the Buyer in respect of such rejected Goods and Services.

 8.4 The risk in any rejected Goods will revert to the Seller with effect from the date of the Buyer’s rejection notice but the title in the Goods will only revert to the Seller once the Seller has complied with its obligations under Clause 8.3.